 Meanwhile, JEVS Human Services celebrated a similar milestone—the successful launch this year of the program that these young adults joined: Independence Network in Collingswood, NJ, which is based on a successful model program started in 2011 in Narberth, Pa.
 It is a supported independent living community for those with disabilities who, along with family members and/or advocates, work with JEVS staff to set goals, and identify interests and needs.
 We ended 2018 with seven new members; two more members are joining in January, and several others have plans to join in 2019.

 Our founding members, Chris and Mike, have enjoyed their newfound freedom in many exciting ways.
 Chris was selected as a vendor for the Collingswood community Second Saturday event recently, where he displayed his artwork and sold several pieces!
 “The Independence Network program is wonderful.
 I’m on my own path now,” he said.
 Mike agreed, “If I wasn’t living here with Chris, I’d be home with my parents.”
-He’s working at the Wawa in town.
+Both are working at the Wawa in town.

 For other members now living independently with support from JEVS, like Shawna and Gabe, exploring the community and finding work have been a big part of the process of making it on their own.
 Shawna has a new volunteer role at the United Methodist Home in Collingswood, where she is leading arts and crafts activities with residents and helping with administrative needs.
 Through his persistence and follow-ups, Gabe got a job at the Ritz Theater in nearby Oaklyn, NJ.